AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 An SFTP password serves as a fallback authentication method if key-based authentication fails.

 Rotate the SFTP password soon after upgrading from FTP to SFTP.
-It should continue to be rotated on a regular schedule< **_How often?_** >.
+It should continue to be rotated on a regular schedule, according to your established policies.

 1. Contact Adobe Customer Care and request a new password.